 His piano album, titled “A Walk“, consisting mostly of his piano compositions was released during late 2007 and was appraised by the media as “A delightful solo piano blend of modern and ambient jazz” (Jerusalem Post, October 25th, 2007) and it is said to “..testify to Brener’s tendency to blur boundaries between various musical worlds in a productive way”(Haaretz 04/11/2007 ).

-Uri has won a series of highly prestigious awards and scholarships (for a full list of awards please to awards & honors), among them the 2006 Prime Minister Prize for composition, and a prestigious ACUM Award, which he has been awarded three times (2008, 2010 and 2015 within different categories), Boston Metro Opera Concert Award at the Contempo Festival Composers` International Competition 2014 in the category “Opera Special Awards” for the Operatorio “Shunamit” and more.
+Uri has won a series of highly prestigious awards and scholarships (for a full list of awards please to awards & honors), among them the Prime Minister Prize for composition (2006 and 2017), and a prestigious ACUM Award, which he has been awarded three times (2008, 2010 and 2015 within different categories), Boston Metro Opera Concert Award at the Contempo Festival Composers` International Competition 2014 in the category “Opera Special Awards” for the Operatorio “Shunamit”, an International Mozart Award from the International Biographical Center, Cambridge, England, and more.